metasfresh/metasfresh-documentation/_webui_collection/EN/NewProduct.md

 ## Further Relevant Fields

 - The field **UOM** (unit of measurement) determines in which unit the product is managed in stock.
  > Note 1: Once the first receipt is issued with the product, the UOM cannot be easily changed.

- > Note 2: You can define a different price unit in the tab **Price** isolated from the UOM.
+ > Note 2: You can define a different price unit under the tab **Price** isolated from the UOM.

 - The field **Product Type** determines the type of product.